gadicc/redalert/jsdoc_readme.md

 And place the following elsewhere in your code:

-	// Initiate an Alerts object to begin polling var alerts = new Alerts('http://tzeva-adom.com:8080/redalert');
+	// Initiate an Alerts object, with the URL to poll var alerts = new Alerts('http://tzeva-adom.com:8080/redalert');

 	// Log any new data received to the console